 After you’ve selected the metadata items to include in your deployment package, Gearset’s algorithms check for common deployment issues.
 These problem analyzers warn you of any number of potential issues that are likely to cause your deployment to fail.

-The problem analyzers explain each issue and suggest fixes to the deployment package, which you can accept and implement by checking the relevant boxes in the UI.
+The problem analyzers explain each issue and suggest fixes, such as dependent components that need to be included in the deployment package.
+You can then accept and implement these suggestions by checking the relevant boxes in the UI.
 Gearset then makes sure your deployment succeeds by automatically adding, excluding or editing items in the package.
 Examples of our problem analyzers include:

 - Missing dependencies